Demography of the Roman Empire: Mortality

 About 300 census returns filed in Egypt in the first three centuries CE survive.
-The classical scholar R. S. Bagnall and the political scientist B. W. Frier used them to build female and male age distributions, which show life expectancies at birth of between 22 and 25 years, results broadly consistent with model life tables.
-Other sources used for population reconstructions include cemetery skeletons, Roman tombstones in North Africa, and an annuities table known as "Ulpian's life table".
+The classical scholar R.S.
+Bagnall and the political scientist B.W.
+Frier used them to build female and male age distributions that show life expectancies at birth of 22–25 years, results broadly consistent with model life tables.
+Other sources used for population reconstructions include cemetery skeletons, Roman tombstones in North Africa, and an annuities table known as "Ulpian's life table."
 The basis and interpretation of these sources is disputed: the skeletons cannot be firmly dated, the tombstones show non-representative sample populations, and the sources of "Ulpian's life table" are unknown.
-Nonetheless, because they converge with low Roman elite survival rates shown in the literary sources, and because their evidence is consistent with data from populations with comparably high mortality rates, such as in 18th-century France, and early 20th-century China, India, and Egypt, they reinforce the basic assumption of Roman demography: that life expectancies at birth were in the low 20s.
+Nonetheless, because they converge with low Roman-elite survival rates shown in the literary sources, and because their evidence is consistent with data from populations with comparably high mortality rates (e.g., in 18th-century France and early–20th-century China, India, and Egypt), they reinforce the basic assumption of Roman demography: that life expectancies at birth were in the low 20s.

-As no population for which accurate observations survive has such a low life expectancy, model life tables must be used to understand this population's age demography.
+Because no population for which accurate observations survive had such a low life expectancy, model life tables must be used to understand this population's age demography.
 These models, based on historical data, describe typical populations at different levels of mortality.
-For his demographic synopsis of the Roman Empire, Frier used the Model West framework, which he sees as "the most generalized and widely applicable".
+For his demographic synopsis of the Roman Empire, Frier used the Model West framework, which he sees as "the most generalized and widely applicable."
 Because it is based on only one empirical input, the model life table can provide only a very approximate picture of Roman demography.
-On two important points, the table may seriously misrepresent the Roman situation: the structural relationship between juvenile and adult mortality, and the relative mortality rates across the sexes.
-In any case, Roman mortality should be expected to have varied greatly across times, places, and perhaps classes.
+On two important points, the table may seriously misrepresent the Roman situation: the structural relationship between juvenile and adult mortality, and relative mortality rates between men and women.
+In any case, Roman mortality should be expected to have varied greatly across time, place, and perhaps class.
 (Note: Frier elsewhere quotes material to the effect that cross-class variation in life expectancy in high mortality societies is small.)
-A variation of ten years would not have been unusual.
-A life expectancy range of between 20 and 30 years is therefore plausible, although it may have been exceeded in either direction in marginal regions (e.g. malarious urban districts on one end and high-altitude, low-density settlements on the other).
+A variation of 10 years would not have been unusual.
+A life expectancy range of 20–30 years is therefore plausible, although it may have been exceeded in either direction in marginal regions (e.g. malarious urban districts on one end and high-altitude, low-density settlements on the other).